NAIST-SE/ObfusEval/obfuscator/README.md

 # obfuscator

-This directory contains information JSON file related obfuscator and obfuscating transformation.
+This directory contains information JSON files related to obfuscator and obfuscating transformation.

-If you add obfuscator or obfuscating transformation in this tool, please add or edit `<obfuscator-name>.json`.
+If you add an obfuscator or obfuscating transformation in this tool, please add or edit `<obfuscator-name>.json`.
-Please refer to the existing file to set up.
+Please refer to the existing files to set it up.